-(hereafter referred to as the Plan).
-The Plan was developed to protect and conserve City trees, manage the removal, replacement and maintenance of City trees, and to plan for a sustainable and healthy future urban forest.
-The purpose of the report is to provide an update on how the Plan is progressing in regards to short-term and long-term actions, stump removal, tree pruning, tree removal, tree planting, protection and conservation, outreach and education and funding sources.
-Please click here for the full report.
+In October 2016, staff created and presented to Council an Urban Forestry Management Plan (Plan).
+The Plan was developed to protect and conserve City trees, manage the removal, replacement and maintenance of City trees and to plan for a sustainable and healthy future urban forest.
+The purpose of this report is to provide an update on how the Plan is progressing in regard to short term and long-term actions, stump removal, tree pruning, tree removal, tree planting, protection and conservation, outreach and education and funding sources.

 1. Maintain the City’s tree inventory database.

-2. Establish best practices for the selection of tree and plant varieties to be planted on City property, and specifically to eliminate the use of invasive species.
+2. Establish best practices for the selection of tree and plant varieties to be planted on city property, and specifically to eliminate the use of invasive species.

 3. Annual monitoring to see how the plan is working and update as necessary.

 1. Develop a comprehensive and coordinated set of procedures for all tree maintenance and activities: planting, watering, staking, fertilizing, pruning and tree removal.

 2. Establish a tree reserve fund to be used for the procurement and planting of trees from a dedicated annual budget.

-3. Continue efforts to encourage and support community based initiatives to plant trees.
+3. Continue efforts to encourage and support community-based initiatives to plant trees.

 - The City worked together with Communities in Bloom to continue the growth of the Commemorative Forest by 30 trees.

-Protection and Conservation:
+Protection and Conservation

-Outreach and Education:
+Outreach and Education